WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 - Type: `Object`
 - Required: No
 - Default: `{}`

 The same as in LinkControl, refer to an earlier section of this README file for more details.

+### withCreateSuggestion

+- Type: `boolean`
+- Required: No
+- Default: `true`

+The same as in LinkControl, refer to an earlier section of this README file for more details.